-This guide breaks down 2026 pricing ranges, cost components, city-by-city variations, and how to budget effectively for building permits across Orange County's 34 cities and unincorporated areas.
+This guide breaks down permit pricing ranges, city-by-city fee differences, common hidden costs, and the factors that usually have the biggest impact on the final permit budget across Orange County’s 34 cities and unincorporated areas.

 How Much Do Building Permits Cost in Orange County?
 (2026 Pricing Overview)

 Orange County building permit costs are calculated using multiple fee structures that vary significantly by city jurisdiction.
-Property owners commonly make three critical budgeting mistakes:
+Several additional review, utility, and trade-permit costs may also appear later during the approval process if they are not planned for upfront.

 Here's how permit costs break down by project scope.